 The ASC is also currently creating a Feed Standard that will define requirements for both responsible factory practices, and requirements that define parameters for responsible ingredients for the three main component groups used in aqua feed: marine ingredients, terrestrial plant ingredients and terrestrial animal ingredients.

 The marine ingredient requirements for ASC Feed will require that feed mills, over time, source from more sustainable sources and address sustainability issues for terrestrial derived ingredients beyond those for soy.
-A second draft is currently in review, and the ASC aims to finalise this project before the end of 2017.
+A second draft is currently in review, and the ASC aims to finalise this project in 2019.

 The diet of farmed salmon is composed to provide the same proportion of nutrients that fish would receive in the wild.
 Carotenoids, including Astaxanthin, are present in the diet of wild salmon (krill and other crustaceans) and provides health benefits t fish including a supply of anti-oxidants.
 Carotenoids are also the reason wild salmon is pink.

 Since farmed salmon has no access to natural sources of Astaxanthin, the substance is added to the fish diet.
 It is a minor additive (50-100 ppm) in mainly salmonid feed and has been approved by relevant regulatory authorities as safe for both fish and human consumption.